Our Campus

 Middlebrook Hall

-Middlebrook Hall is home to many faculty offices as well as three classrooms that are equipped for dynamic, group centered learning, as well as independent study space.
-Campus IT offices are also located in the lower level of Middlebrook Hall.
+Middlebrook Hall is home to many faculty offices as well as three classrooms that are equipped for dynamic, group-centered learning, as well as independent study space.
+Campus IT offices are also located on the lower level of Middlebrook Hall.
+It is named for Frank C. Middlebrook, chair of the university building committee and an early influential supporter of York University.

 Explore Degrees